Bering Sea Beast

 Bering Sea Beast (also known as Beast of the Bering Sea) is a 2013 horror television film directed by Don E. Fauntleroy and written by Brook Durham.

 A sea salvage operation in the Bering Sea disturbs a species of monstrous underwater creatures known as sea vampires.

 Premise

-With their family killed by a swarm of vampiric sea creatures.
-Bering sea adventurers Joe and Donna, team up with a marine biologist and her devoted deckhand to render the species extinct.
+After their father is killed by a vampiric sea creature, Bering Sea dredgers Joe and Donna, along with their new deckhand, team up with a marine biologist to render the species extinct and fend off takeover attempts from a rival salvage team.